Skip to Main Content

 One of the most significant drawbacks of an annuity is the large sales commission baked into the product.
 While you may not pay the commission directly, it still reduces the returns you otherwise could have earned.

-Unfortunately, it’s not unusual to spot a commission at 6 or 7 percent, though they may go up to 10 percent.
+Unfortunately, it’s not unusual to spot a commission at 6 or 7 percent, though it may go up to 10 percent.
 If you put $100,000 into an annuity, a salesperson may take $6,000 or more, though the insurance company may obscure how you’re charged.

 Complex annuities with more features generally have higher commissions than simple annuities.
 An annuity with an extended surrender charge period may mean higher commissions, too.